A Message From Our Executive Team

 - Dedicated equipment will be used on the COVID unit.
 Multi use devices will not be used.
 IE: stethoscopes, B/P cuffs, pulse ox.

-- Residents need to remain in their rooms.
+- Residents need to remain in their rooms for all provided services.

 - Resident room doors on the COVID Unit will remain closed at all times.

 - You should disinfect your face shield between residents.
 Wipes will be provided.

 - When doffing your PPE (removing), you cannot come into the hallway.
 You should doff in the doorway.
 There will be a large trashcan at all room doors for you to place your soiled PPE in.
 Then complete hand hygiene upon exiting the room.